shashirajraja/onlinebookstore/README.md

 Step 0: Open Eclipse Enterprise Edition.
 [Install, if not already installed.]

 Step 1: Click On File > Import > Git > Projects From Git > Clone Uri > Paste The Repository Url as: ```https://github.com/shashirajraja/onlinebookstore.git```> Select J2EE Branch > Next > Next > Finish.

-Step 2.a: Go inside ```src/main/resources > application.properties``` and update the value of database details as per your usage, like db.driver, db.host, db.username and db.password according to your installed mysql/postgresql admin user credentials.
+Step 2. a: Go inside ```src/main/resources > application.properties``` and update the value of database details as per your usage, like db.driver, db.host, db.username and db.password according to your installed mysql/postgresql admin user credentials.

-Step 2.b: Right Click On Project > Build Path > Configure Build Path > Libraries > Remove and Update Any Libraries if having Red Mark > Finish.
+Step 2.b: Right Click On Project > Build Path > Configure Build Path > Libraries > Remove and Update Any Libraries if Red Mark > Finish.

 Step 3: [Only If Tomcat Server is not configured in Eclipse] : Right Click On Project > Run As > Run On Server > Select Tomcat V8.0 > (Select Tomcat V8.0 Installation Location If Asked) Next > Add onlinebookstore > Finish.